w3ctag/design-reviews/.github/ISSUE_TEMPLATE/025-question.md

 about: >
   If there is an issue or question that the TAG might be able to help with, please ask using this option.
-labels: Review Type: Question
+labels: "Review type: question"
-title: Question:
+title: "Question:"
 ---

 Ask your question.